 We’ve been making our clients’ lives and our communities better since 1971, including with our carpenter and fire ant treatment plans.
 Technologies continue to evolve and improve, while our commitment to serving our neighbors remains rock solid.

-Turner Pest Control is now one of the fastest growing companies in Florida and South Georgia, serving more and more customers.
+Turner Pest Control is now one of the fastest growing companies in Florida, serving more and more customers.
 We’re ranked in our country’s Top 100 pest control companies and a QualityPro Certified company; the latter designation is something that fewer than three percent of our country’s pest control providers can say.